 - Clearly communicate the specific purposes of the passing of data and objectives to all Security staff.

-- Ensure that all Data Protection forms received from the Police or other investigatory bodies are filed for future reference.
+- Ensure that all GDPR forms received from the Police or other investigatory bodies are filed for future reference.

 c.
 It will be the responsibility of the individual operating officer to: